 20mph Speed Limits: 20mph is Plenty

-Proposals for a pilot 20mph speed limit scheme, covering significant parts of central, east and south Birmingham will be presented to the City Council’s Cabinet on March 17 2014.
+Proposals for a pilot 20mph speed limit scheme, covering significant parts of central, east and south Birmingham were presented to the City Council’s Cabinet on March 17 2014.
+Draft proposal ward maps are now available to view; these are subject to review, consultation and availability of funding.

 The ‘20 is Plenty’ pilot is designed to demonstrate the road safety and wider benefits of lower speed limits after recent public consultation showed strong support for such measures near schools but mixed backing for a more widespread approach.